-6.1.27 FMT\SMF.1 Specification of management functions
+6.1.27 FMT_SMF.1 Specification of management functions

-FMT\SMF.1.1 The TSF shall be capable of performing the following management functions: [assignment: modification of transport key].
+FMT_SMF.1.1 The TSF shall be capable of performing the following management functions: [assignment: modification of transport key].

-6.1.28 FMT\SMR.1 Security roles
+6.1.28 FMT_SMR.1 Security roles

-Dependencies: FIA\UID.1 Timing of identification
+Hierarchical to: No other components.
+Dependencies: FIA UID.1 Timing of identification

-FMT\SMR.1.1 The TSF shall maintain the roles [assignment: authorized personnel of the passport issuing authorities].

-FMT SMR.1.2 The TSF shall be able to associate users with roles.
+- FMT_SMR.1.1 The TSF shall maintain the roles [assignment: authorized personnel of the passport issuing authorities]. - FMT_SMR.1.2 The TSF shall be able to associate users with roles.

-6.1.29 FPT PHP.3 Resistance to physical attack
+6.1.29 FPT_PHP.3 Resistance to physical attack

-FPT\PHP.3.1 The TSF shall resist [assignment: attacks defined by the CC Supporting Documents related to Smartcards] to the [assignment: hardware of the TOE and software composing the TSF] by responding automatically such that the SFRs are always enforced.

-[Note 6-12] The supporting documents that are the latest version at the time of the evaluation for the TOE are applied.
-The document at the time of PP issuance is the "Application of Attack Potential to Smartcards, Version 2.9, May 2013."
+- FPT_PHP.3.1 The TSF shall resist [assignment: attacks defined by the CC Supporting Documents related to Smartcards] to the [assignment: hardware of the TOE and software composing the TSF] by responding automatically such that the SFRs are always enforced. - [Note 6-11] The supporting documents that are the latest version at the time of the evaluation for the TOE are applied.
+The document at the time of PP issuance is the "Application of Attack Potential to Smartcards and Similar Devices, Version 3.1, June 2020." - [Note 6-12] Disabling the BAC function may be implemented in the TOE that conforms to the PP. ST authors should be aware of the existence of such functions and a potential unauthorized recovery during the TOE evaluation.

-6.1.30 FTP\ITC.1 Inter-TSF trusted channel
+6.1.30 FTP_ITC.1 Inter-TSF trusted channel

-FTP ITC.1.1 The TSF shall provide a communication channel between itself and another trusted

-IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of channel data from modification or disclosure.
+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of channel data from modification or disclosure.

-- FTP\ITC.1.2 The TSF shall permit [selection: the TSF, another trusted IT product] to initiate communication via the trusted channel. - FTP\ITC.1.3 The TSF shall initiate communication via the trusted channel for [assignment: reading data from the TOE].

-[Note 6-13] Communication between terminal and TSF shall be performed via the Secure Messaging channel defined by [DOC9303].
-After the Secure Messaging channel is established, only the Secure Messaging channel is to be available for the communication path between terminal and TOE.
+- FTP_ITC.1.2 The TSF shall permit [selection: the_TSF, another trusted IT product] to initiate communication via the trusted channel. - FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for [assignment: reading data from the TOE]. - [Note 6-13] Communication between terminal and TSF shall be performed via the Secure Messaging channel after the secure channel defined by [Doc 9303] has been established.